We have REACHED our Kickstarter goal!

 - Reaching out to Queens residents to assure them that we exist and we want to continue promoting literacy.

 - Opening a second GENERAL PURPOSE independent store, from the ground up, with your support.
-Click on our Kickstarter if you would like to donate - even only sharing it with your friends and family goes a long way!

 - "3 friends seek to bring a bookstore back to Queens." - Fox5NY